 “These artworks are exhibiting biological growth and the general effects of their environment overall,” stated Kelly Ciociola, associate conservator at Rosa Lowinger and Associates.
 “We plan to get to the root of the deterioration and use materials that will hold up over time while maintaining the integrity of the pieces.”
 Conservation details include cleaning the sculptures, addressing corrosion of exposed rebar, investigating areas of brick loss and instability, reinstalling bricks in their original locations, sourcing new bricks to match missing bricks, and/or patching any losses in the bricks with a conservation grade restoration mortar color.

-Thanks to a major gift from ANSG Board of Trustee member, Leslie Rose, ANSG was able to kick off its Restore a Sculpture Campaign and begin work.
-We are pleased to announce that since then, three more sculptures have been adopted for conservation.
-The Gochman Family has generously committed to restoring Gateway #3, a mysterious work that resembles a medieval tower rising over a submerged portal, surrounded by ancient cycads.
-Next on the schedule will be Gateway #1, which recalls the Romanesque architecture of a long-abandoned church.
-Gateway #1 will be restored in honor of Frances and Jeffrey Fisher, whose significant support of key ANSG initiatives, coupled with Frances’ founding of the Gardens Conservancy, has been transformative for the organization.
+We are pleased to announce that since then, five more sculptures have been conserved.
+The Gochman Family has generously restored Gateway #3, a mysterious work that resembles a medieval tower rising over a submerged portal, surrounded by ancient cycads.
+Gateway #1, which recalls the Romanesque architecture of a long-abandoned church was restored in honor of Frances and Jeffrey Fisher, whose significant support of key ANSG initiatives, coupled with Frances’ founding of the Gardens Conservancy, has been transformative for the organization.

 The Restore-a-Sculpture Campaign will honor participants with naming rights at various levels.
-For more details on ways to assist the Sculpture Gardens in preserving these important works, please call Margaret Horgan, Director of Community Engagement, at 561-832-5328.
+For more details on ways to assist the Sculpture Gardens in preserving these important works, please call Margaret Horgan, Managing Director, at 561-832-5328.

 As a young artist, Ann Vaughan Weaver left her native Alabama for New York City to study at the National Academy of Design, the Arts Student League of New York and Cooper Union.
 She studied with artists John Hovannes, Leon Kroll, Jose de Creeft, and was studio assistant to Alexander Archipenko.
 While in New York, Ann’s work was well received and she participated in group shows at the Museum of Modern Art and the Whitney Museum of American Art.
 She was the recipient of two Carnegie Traveling Fellowships.
 This rising recognition in the art community led to her being recommended and hired in 1942 for a newly created sculpture teaching position at the Norton Gallery and School of Art, founded by retired Acme Steel president Ralph Hubbard Norton.
 With Ann’s knowledge and appreciation of art and music, she quickly became friends of Ralph and his wife, Elizabeth.
 Several years after Elizabeth’s death, Ralph encouraged Ann to marry him.